abudesai/rt_text_class_base_distilbert_hf/README.md

 This is a Text Classifier that uses a AutoModelForSequenceClassification transformer model implemented through HuggingFace.
 More specifically,

-The model-specfic data preprocessing step includes using HuggingFace's built in preprocessing for the distilbert-base-uncased model.
+Data preprocessing step includes HuggingFace's built-in preprocessor for the distilbert-base-uncased model.

 During the model development process, the algorithm was trained and evaluated on a variety of datasets such as clickbait, drug, and movie reviews as well as spam texts and tweets from Twitter.